 This six mile circular walk explores the 'Lancashire milk fields'; an area of small fields laid out over 400 years ago.
 These fields initially grew crops until the 19th century, until dairy farming took over to meet the demands for milk from Lancashire's growing industrial towns.

 On this walk you can learn how the fields have been shaped by technology, economics, and politics.
 You can also learn all about the cows that produce our milk, the farmers that look after them, and the traditional Lancashire cheese makers.

-This is a gentle walk and can be muddy at times so sturdy shows are advised.
+This is a gentle walk, but can be muddy at times so sturdy shoes are advised.
 There are 25 styles involved so it is unsuitable for pushchairs, wheelchairs, and those with limited mobility.

 Download your guide

 You can follow the Lancashire Cheese Walk by downloading the audio and/or written guide.
 The guide is also available to download as an app.